NCAR/climate-primer-water/doc/ch3_baselines.rst

     In this example, a frequency of occurrence of 0.006 was chosen.
 This means that we will only consider radar bins where greater than 0.0 mm occurred at least 0.006, or 0.6% of the time according to the radar climatology.

     |Warm season effective radar coverage for Boise, ID (KCBX)|
     This figure shows all non-black shaded areas shown on the radar coverage map as white shading.
-So the white shading is where we assume good radar coverage.
+So the white shading is where we assume there is good radar coverage.
 We should assume bad coverage in the black areas.
 In the black areas, precipitation estimates should come from other radars or other sources such as rain gauges and satellite.

     The choice of frequency threshold is somewhat subjective, based on forecaster experience regarding what produces the most useful guidance.

     Radar climatologies are generated for specific months or seasons.
 Let’s go back to the summer season radar coverage for the northwestern portion of the contiguous United States.
-All of the non-black areas are where we can assume good radar coverage.
+All of the non-black areas are where we can assume there is good radar coverage.

-    In the cool season, there is more low level precipitation and thus the effects of terrain and distance on radar precipitation estimates are more severe.
+    In the cool season, there is more low-level precipitation and thus the effects of terrain and distance on radar precipitation estimates are more severe.
 Note the sharp decrease in good radar coverage in the radar coverage map for the Northwest in the cool season.

    |image23|